nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: None
 ```

-!!! note
+!!!
+Note
-    Proxies may require authentication; include it in the URL (e.g., `http://user:pass@proxy.example.com:3128`), but avoid exposing credentials in the command line by using Docker secrets or environment files instead.
+    Proxies may require authentication.
+    Include it in the URL (e.g., `http://user:pass@proxy.example.com:3128`), but avoid exposing credentials in the command line by using Docker secrets or environment files instead.

     If your proxy uses a self-signed certificate, combine with `--registry-tls-skip` to disable TLS verification (use cautiously).

-For details on how Go handles these variables, see the [net/http.ProxyFromEnvironment](https://pkg.go.dev/net/http#ProxyFromEnvironment) documentation.
+For details on how Go handles these variables, see the [net/http.ProxyFromEnvironment](https://pkg.go.dev/net/http#ProxyFromEnvironment){target="_blank" rel="noopener noreferrer"} documentation.

 ### Warn on HEAD Failure

-Controls warnings for failed HEAD requests to registries. `Auto` warns for registries known to support HEAD requests (e.g., docker.io) that may rate-limit.
+Controls warnings for failed HEAD requests to registries.
+`Auto` warns for registries known to support HEAD requests (e.g., docker.io) that may rate-limit.

 ```text
             Argument: --warn-on-head-failure